A Donald Trump Supporter Was Spit On By A Protestor Before The President’s Minneapolis Rally

 — VICE News (@vicenews) October 11, 2019

-Other protestors flew balloons that depicted the president as a baby, as Fox News noted, smaller versions of a famous giant balloon that depicts the president as a baby.
+Other protestors flew balloons that depicted the president as a baby, as Fox News noted, smaller versions of a famous giant Trump baby balloon.
 Fox News reported that some individuals lit Trump merchandise, including the “Make America Great Again” hats, ablaze in an act of protest.

 Trump’s Thursday rally was the subject of much media attention following several claims he made against his political adversaries, including Biden and Massachusetts Sen. Elizabeth Warren, whom he once again referred to as “Pocahontas,” a reference to the now-presidential candidate’s previous claims that she identified with Native American ancestry.